ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/en.md

 ***Key note:*** ***A member of the NAT can engage with any task within either subgroup despite what their subgroup may be listed as.*** For example, if a member of the NAT is an evaluator, they may still make announcements or participate in discussions.
 Assigned subgroups only describe what each member is formally responsible for.

-##Activity
+## Activity

 Depending on their subgroup, each NAT member has different activity requirements.
 Evaluators are expected to consistently evaluate both applicants and current BNs, while also keeping up to date with the mapping/modding scene on their own through modding.
 Advisors are expected to uphold key parts of the ranking process on a case-by-case basis.

 Members who are found to be inactive will be confronted by other members of the NAT.
 If a timely resolution to their inactivity isn't feasible, they will be removed from the NAT.
-Members of the Evaluator subgroup working on other mapping-related projects may be exempt from activity requirements on a case-by-case basis, or moved to the Advisor subgroup to better reflect their contribution.
+Members of the Evaluator subgroup working on other mapping-related projects may be moved to the Advisor subgroup to better reflect their contribution.

 ## Promotion to the NAT